dustinfast/PTC-Sim/README.md

 **sim_track.py** - The Track Simulator.
 **track_bases.json** - JSON representation of the radio base stations facilitating locomotive communications.
 Each base station consists of a unique ID and the track locations it covers.
 Gaps in coverage area allowed, as are areas of overlapping coverage.
 **track_locos.json** - JSON representation of a railroads locomotives.
 **track_rail.json** - JSON representation of the track rails.
 Contains location markers and associated lat/long coordinates (in decimal degrees).
-In this demonstration instance, the track is a model of the Alaska Railroad Corporation's main branch, with data obtained via Google's Map API.
+In this demonstration instance, the track is a model of the Alaska Railroad Corporation's main branch, with data obtained via Google's Map API (Base station, etc., locations are fictional)
 **track_waysides.json** - NOT IMPLEMENTED

 ### Unimplemented